adrianwebb/tis/README.md

 2. **Vagrant** - Install Vagrant from: https://www.vagrantup.com/downloads.html

-When using Vagrant, when SSHing into the virtual machine will automatically redirect you to the project root directory (/var/www).
+When using Vagrant, when SSHing into the virtual machine, you will automatically redirect you to the project root directory (**/var/www**).
 Docker, Docker Compose, Drush, Drupal Console, PSQL Client, and PHP Composer come installed on the Vagrant virtual environment initially.